Ash-Olorenshaw/MQForge/README.md

 ```nu-script
 MQForge
 ```

+The only additional parameter of note is `target` in `forge_commands.json`, which does not have a corresponding compile flag.
+This can either be a string `"*"` representing that you want all files compiled or you can provide an array of strings of the files that you want.

 ## Building

 Currently MQForge is only setup for building with Linux, however, you can still build on Windows with WSL.